fanguangpingathuobi/My-API-project/快速入门 - Quick Start.md

 ### Signature Method

-The signature may be different if the request text is different, thereore the request should be normalized before signing.
+The signature may be different if the request text is different, therefore the request should be normalized before signing.
 Below signing steps take the order query as an example:

 This is a full URL to query one order: